projectsperminute/private-ai/60daysofudacity.md

 - Review projects submitted to #project-showcase-challenge.
 Great work!
 - Review course contents to prepare an AI exam at my university.
 - Continue Intro to AI course (cs271) at Udacity.

+##Day 58 (27th august):
+- Review new projects submitted to #project-showcase-challenge.
+- Review course contents to prepare an AI exam at my university.
+- Continue Intro to AI course (cs271) at Udacity.